ZhianMai/Multi-threading-in-Java/README.md

-# Multi-threading in Java
+# Multithreading in Java
 (In Progress)

-This repo is a collection of multi-threading concept demo in Java.
+This repo is a collection of multithreading concept demo in Java.

 ## Contents
 - ### Thread Basics